dorothy-r/rb120/lesson1/oop_with_ruby/inheritance.md

 In Ruby, this is implemented through the `public`, `private`, and `protected` access modifiers.
 A **public method** is a method that is readily available for the rest of the program to use (you just need to know the class or object name to reference); these methods comprise the class's interface.
 A **private method** is one that does work in the class but doesn't need to be available to the rest of the program.
 To define a private method, we use the `private` method call: anything below it is private (unless another method is called later to negate it).
 Trying to call a private method from outside the class raises an error.
-Private methods are only accessible from other methods in the class.
+Private methods are only accessible from other methods in the class, called with the current object.
 Public and private methods are the most common, but **protected methods** can be used for something in-between.
 We use the `protected` method to create them (works like the `private` method).
 Protected methods are accessible like public methods inside the class.
 You can also access protected methods in a different instance of the same class.
 But outside the class, they act like private methods.
 In practice, they are not used very often.